-A quantum approach to sustaining your love life
+A quantum approach to sustaining your love life.

-In the microscopic realm once two particles experience a shared state, they are no longer separate entities but exist as one.
+In the microscopic realm, once two particles experience a shared state, they are no longer separate entities but exist as one.
 This remains true even when they are separated by a great distance.
-The falling part of the falling in love process requires a falling away of many individual boundaries as the two people merge significant parts of themselves.
+The "falling" part of the falling in love process requires a falling away of many individual boundaries as the two people merge significant parts of themselves.
 The coupling moves the two individuals into an entangled sense of oneness.

-When this occurs, our energy field resonates with our partner’s energy field, and our vibrations harmonize with each other’s, so that two individuals are no longer distinctly separate.
+When this occurs, our energy field resonates with our partner’s energy field, and our vibrations harmonize with each other’s so that two individuals are no longer distinctly separate.
 This energetic interchange happens simultaneously on physical, emotional, and spiritual levels, and it is what makes falling in love—and staying in love—potentially the most fulfilling experience in life.

 Over the course of time, however, many people indicate that although they may still love the other, they no longer feel in love.
 There’s a common belief that as the years pass, falling out of love is natural and to be expected.
 I’d suggest that it may be ordinary, but that doesn’t make it natural.

-In the turmoil we experience when a relationship becomes adversarial, we need to acknowledge or change something to shift the energy away from separation and back toward entangled wholeness.
+In the turmoil that we experience when a relationship becomes adversarial, we need to acknowledge or change something to shift the energy away from separation and back toward entangled wholeness.
 Making that shift may mean changing our beliefs, our perceptions, or our behaviors or possibly all of these.

 Connecting empathetically with our partner is the most powerful thing we can do in such troubled moments.
 It can turn the tide from a competitive, maybe even emotionally and verbally abusive, exchange back into a loving energy field once again entangled with caring.
 (If you try this approach consistently and with genuine affection, but your partner doesn’t reciprocate over time, you might well consider whether the relationship is right for you.)

 It’s because we’ve gotten stuck in the groove of negativity, which only widens that gap between us.
 We may be holding back an expression of approval so as not to give the other a stronger hand—a sign that we have set up separate battle stations.
-So set your intention: when you feel good about the other person, articulate it to him or her.
+So set your intention: When you feel good about the other person, articulate it to him or her.

 Take a moment before criticizing or defending and ask yourself, “Does this really matter?”
 If it doesn’t, you can choose to let it go and create a very different reality.
 Again, this is an energy shifter.